Ceemos96/MV-capstone-project/README.md

 # microverse-capstone-project-one

 > This is my capstone project on html + css+ javascript.
 It's Topic is the Global Conference on Renewable Energy and Climate Change.
-The speakers section
+The speakers section is loaded dynamically using javascript.

 ## Built With